 April 23: Update on the Gannon House

 Kara Cummins from the building committee gave us an update on the Gannon House.
 You can see her powerpoint presentation online here.

 Continuing our March Conversation, “Making a House a Home for Justice,” our junior warden Susan Norris led a discussion about the work of her former church in the Boston area that houses a group of the Lost Boys of the Sudan.

 March 2017 Series: “Making a House a Home for Justice”

-In March, we’re using the adult forum as a vehicle for conversation as we discern how we will use our house.
+In March, we’re used the adult forum as a vehicle for conversation as we discern how we will use our house.
 Holy Communion is renovating a house we own on Gannon Street, immediately behind the church.
 We’ll be hearing from leaders involved in various “housing based” ministries.

 March 5: “For I was a Stranger,”

-Debbie Morris Smith, volunteer coordinator for the International Institute of St. Louis (and wife of Bishop Smith of the Episcopal Diocese of Missouri) will lead us in a discussion about how faith communities can welcome refugees (and sometimes even house them).
+Debbie Morris Smith, volunteer coordinator for the International Institute of St. Louis (and wife of Bishop Smith of the Episcopal Diocese of Missouri) lead us in a discussion about how faith communities can welcome refugees (and sometimes even house them).

 March 19: Magdalene House

 The Rev. Hope Jernagen, Executive Director of Magdalene House will be with us to talk about this new program, founded through the Episcopal church.
 Magdalene St. Louis is a residential community for women who have survived lives of sexual exploitation, violence and addiction.
 Women receive up to two years of housing, healthcare, and a compassionate community of sisterhood and support.